1969 – Woodstock

 I packed my sleeping bag with a huge bag of creme sandwich cookies and a carton of cigarettes, which came in real handy for trading for other stuff.
 I went out to my car and found it had a flat tire……………and I couldn’t get the tire off!

-No gas stations (or anything else) were open at 6pm in Wappingers Falls in 1969.
+No gas stations (or anything else) were open on a Saturday at 6pm in Wappingers Falls in 1969.
 I forget who I got, but someone finally showed up and got me going.

 I decided to drive around the back way – out Rt 84 and up Rt 52.
 I parked in some little town that was about 5-7 miles away – possibly Jeffersonville (I’ve GOT to go back some day and find out) – and walked to the site.
 The roads were deserted with little-to-no lighting.